• As low as $239/Night

 • Private vacation home

-Gone Fishin is located on the water's edge of a impressive spring-fed lake, on the 13th fairway.
+Gone Fishin is located on the water's edge of a gorgeous spring-fed lake, on the 13th fairway.
 The home offers vistas of Roanoke Sound and is convenient to all the Outer Banks has to offer.
 This 3-bedroom OBX vacation home in Nags Head features your own private hot tub and expanded upper and lower decks.
 It is equipped with WiFi, TVs, DVD players, a high chair, an outside shower, and a charcoal grille, making it very family-friendly.

 You will have access to the Village Beach Club from Memorial Day thru Labor Day with your booking.
 The club is less than a 5-min. drive across the street and amenities include an oceanfront Olympic-sized pool, kiddie pool, lifeguarded ocean access with oceanfront parking, restroom and shower facilities, tennis courts, and a snack bar/cafe with a full-service bar that also serves lunch.
 The Village Beach Club is a one-stop, everything-you-need destination for a day of fun in the sun for an entire family or a calming hideaway for two.

 Parking for 3 cars.
 Non-Smoking.
-No Animals.
+No Family Animals.

 About the Area